How do I find the best travel insurance?

 *These insurers are no longer selling cover to new customers due to Coronavirus (COVID-19).
 Read more here.

-**AXA will not cover any cancellation claims related to Coronavirus (COVID-19) for any policy purchased after 9am 13th March, or new trips booked with existing annual multi trip policies after the same date.
-Medical claims will still be covered.
-Aviva has removed travel disruption cover for new customers.
-The Post Office has removed travel disruption cover related to Coronavirus for new customers.
-Insure and Go is not offering new cover for Coronavirus-related incidents.
+**Most policies currently available will not cover any cancellation claims related to Coronavirus (COVID-19) for any policy purchased after 9am 13th March, or new trips booked with existing annual multi trip policies after the same date.
+Medical claims relating to Coronavirus (COVID-19) will still be covered.
+Please visit the provider's website for more detailed policy information.
 Read more here.

 Customer score data is based on a survey of 4,471 respondents from the general public telling us about their travel insurance provider in March 2019.